mjf1406/worksheet-generators/README.md

 2024/08/23

-- added: Assigner, Random now allows for one boy and one girl to be selected if there are two jobs with the same name
+- added: Assigner, Round-Robin now allows for one boy and one girl to be selected if there are two jobs with the same name

 2024/08/22